cueltschey/sni5gect-compact/docs/get_started.md

 ## Run Sni5Gect
 The Sni5Gect executable is located in the `build/shadower` directory, and configuration files are available in the `configs` folder.
-Please use the following command to run Sni5Gect
+Please use the following command to run Sni5Gect as follows:

 ```bash
 docker exec -it sni5gect bash